Wednesday, 27 May 2026

-England Clubs Ranked - 1960/61 to 2023/24
+England Clubs Ranked - 1960/61 to 2025/26 (Updated)

 For the Premier League (Division 1) the top four are rewarded with 6, 3, 2 and 1.
 The top five are to the left.
 There is nothing between Liverpool and Man United with the next three too far behind to realistically catch them anytime soon.
+Arsenal is the current champion.

 The FA Cup 4 and 2 points for the finalists only.
 In this Man United lead from Arsenal with Chelsea third.
 There isn't much between them though, the uncertainty of knock out sport a leveller.
+Manchester City are the holders.

 For Europe, I put them together.
 For the Champions League (European Cup) I gave 8 , 4 and two from the semi finals.
 The Europa League (UEFA Cup) got 6, 3 and 1.
 The new Conference League I added to the long time defunct Cup Winner's Cup.
 They get 4 and 2 for the finalists.
-Liverpool are big winners here from Man Utd and Chelsea.
-I did a top eight here rather than the usual five.

 So putting it together and covering all the clubs that have accumulated points, what do we have?
 What is below, broken down into regions with a ranking number (Rk) which gives their place against all the other clubs.

 The strongest region is the North West where the powerhouse football cities of Manchester and Liverpool are situated.
-They account for 47.3% of the total.
-London is next with several strong clubs and 29.0%.
+They account for 46.9% of the total.
+Liverpool passed Manchester Utd in the 2024/25 season to become the most successful domestically but are well ahead when Europe is added.

 No comments: